zeefeegee/AWS-SBG-Data-Science/README.md

 ---

 ## Purpose
 This repository is used for documentation purposes to fulfill the requirements of the organization.
-It tracks my cloud projects and learning milestones as part of Group Celestia.
+It tracks my cloud projects and learning milestones as part of AWS SkillBuilder Group - Celestia.

 ---